LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 ## Addressing received feedback

 ### Allow for system context to borrow threads
-Early feedback on the paper from Sean Parent suggested a need for the system context to carry no threads of its own and to take over the main thread.
+Early feedback on the paper from Sean Parent suggested a need for the system context to support a configuration where it carries no threads of its own and takes over the main thread.
 While in [@P2079R2] we proposed `execute_chunk` and `execute_all`, these enforce a particular implementation on the underlying execution context.
 Instead, we simplify the proposal by removing this functionality and assuming that it is implemented by link-time or compile-time replacement of the context.
 We assume that the underlying mechanism to drive the context, should one be necessary, is implementation-defined.